 It’s a bird...it’s a plane... lots of planes!
-The Fort Lauderdale Air Show is back April 30-May 1 with thrilling acts by lauded pilots from the military and entertainment industries.
+The Fort Lauderdale Air Show is back April 29 to 30 with thrilling acts by celebrated pilots from the military and entertainment industries.

 Set on and over Fort Lauderdale beach, the weekend-long annual event is full of unbelievable aerial acrobatics guaranteed to make for a memorable time on our sandy shores.